Speakus/plugy/PlugYInstaller/PlugY_The_Survival_Kit_-_Readme.txt

 - DllToLoad=			{(empty): load nothing; D2extra.dll|myDll.dll: Load both D2extra.dll and myDll.dll}
 - DllToLoad2=			{(empty): Same as DlltoLoad}

-Activate a new command in PlugY.
+Activate some new commands in PlugY.
 In parenthesis is the condition to be able to use the command.
-"/dlm" toggle the state of AlwaysDisplayLifeAndManaValues (AlwaysDisplayLifeAndManaValues>0) "/page x" Go to the page x in the extra stats page.
-"/save" Save the game without exit (LoD 1.11 and 1.11b only).
+/save : Save game without exit (LoD 1.11 minimum).
+/page 1 : Show normal stats page (stats page must be opened, space not mandatory).
+/page 2 : Show extra stats page (stats page must be opened, space not mandatory).
+/page 3 : Show resistance stats page (stats page must be opened, space not mandatory).
+/page 4 : (beta) Show available runewords (stats page must be opened, space not mandatory).
+/lockmouse : Lock mouse cursor in the window.
+/lock : Same as /lockmouse.
+/unlockmouse : Unlock mouse cursor in the window.
+/unlock : Same as /unlockmouse.
+/renamechar newname : Rename your character and save it.
+(You must exit the game to update the stats page.)
+/renamepage name : Rename current page stash (MultiStash activated).
+/setindex : Set current stash page as index (prev/next index button go to an index if exists) (MultiStash activated).
+/resetindex : Remove index flag on the current stash page (MultiStash activated).
+/insertpage : Insert a new page after the current page (MultiStash activated).
+/deletepage : Delete current page if empty (MultiStash activated).
+/swap page : Swap the content of current stash page with the content of another page (space not mandatory) (MultiStash activated).
+/toggle page : Swap the content of current stash page with the content of another page in opposing stash shared/personal (space not mandatory) (MultiStash activated).
+/dlm : Toggle always display mana and life mode.
+(Since 1.13c, you can click on the bottom of each orbs) /dml : Same as /dlm.
+/dl : Toggle always display life mode.
+(Since 1.13c, you can click on the bottom of the orb) /dm : Toggle always display mana mode.
+(Since 1.13c, you can click on the bottom of the orb) /listcube : (beta) Create a "cube.txt" file in current directory containing all cube's receipts (LoD 1.10 minimum).
 - ActiveCommands=0 		{0:Disabled; 1:Enabled}

 Quit D2, if PlugY failed to installed all features.
 Disable it only if you know what you do.
 - ActiveCheckMemory=1

-Activate hidden or not-finished feature. (don't use it)
+Activate hidden or not finished feature. (don't use it)
 - ActiveAllOthersFeatures=0 	{0:Disabled; 1:Enabled}